-Our rendering and the latest teasers of the Hyundai Bayon (codename: Hyundai BC3) reveal something more about its exterior.
-While the basic design formula is that of a ‘raised’ Hyundai i20, it will have plenty in the styling to create an individual identity.
+Hyundai says that it has designed the Bayon for drivers to navigate European cities with “comfort and great design.”
+While the basic design formula is that of a ‘raised’ Hyundai i20, it has plenty new in the looks to create an individual identity.
 While it incorporates the brand’s Sensuous Sportiness design theme, the recipe may not be the best example in the Hyundai lineup of a ‘sensuous’ model.

 The talking point in the aggressive face of the pseudo SUV.
 The three-tier grille layout of the Hyundai Kona can be observed, with a slim opening at the hood level, a conventionally large opening below, and a compact intake at the base.
 The grilles are wider on this model for a more dominating appearance.
 Composite headlamps were a given, being the signature design cue of modern Hyundai crossover SUVs.

 Moving to the rear, the tailgate has a convex appearance, comprising a steeply raked upper portion.
 It softly reminds us of the Ford Focus of the previous generations.
 A techy-looking light guide adorns the gloss black panel on the tailgate and connects the arrow-shaped brake lights.

 The Bayon is an entry-level crossover SUV for the B-segment of the European market.
 It is positioned below the 4.2-meter (165.6-inch) Hyundai Kona that received a facelift last August.
 As a crossover derived from the i20 sub-compact hatchback, the way the Kia XCeed was derived from the Ceed, it is the successor to the Hyundai i20 Active.